 Provides access to professional-level research tools such as interactive charts, quotes, industry analysis and intraday stock screeners, as well as market news and commentary.

 An extremely important area in trading is trader psychology.
-To learn more about this area there are two websites which I have found that feature interviews from two top trading coaches Mark Douglas and Adrienne Toghraie.
+To learn more about this area there are two websites which I have found that feature interviews from two top trading coaches Mark Douglas (now decessed) and Adrienne Toghraie.
 To trade well, first you need to identify your edge, then understand what type of money management you need to trade your edge and then you need to take the trades when your signals tell you to.
 All aspects of trading involve psychology and while most people do not want to go into this area, when you want to become a profitable trader it is one that you will need to get educated in.